andychucs/event_tool/README.md

 Now you can add alarm when adding event, currently implemented on the iOS platform by Swift.This days will add Android platform code by Kotlin.

+Android Support Kotlin code is Added.(Discovered issues:You need to click "Save" after the addEvent function is called.)

 ## Example

 I suggest you create a new project and copy and paste the code as there may be problems on the latest iOS simulator.